All Episodes

 People were subscribing to the Washington Post to read what was in the story because I think people really do want to understand Trump's political movement.

-He became the first Republican since W to win the National Popular Vote.
+He became the first Republican since W to win the national popular vote.

-But people, I think, want to know what exactly are these groups of people who are making up the Republican Party and what about Trump is it that's bringing them in because they all have a different idea of what it means to be a Trump reporter.
+So people get that, but people, I think, want to know what exactly are these groups of people who are making up the Republican Party?

 In terms of feedback, yeah, I mean, it was really fascinating.

-I was getting emails from readers saying they learned something from this and this is really informative.
+I was getting emails from readers saying they learned something from this, and this is really informative.

 And so I think people are just really curious and they're still trying to grasp on how Trump has done it and what it means for the Republican Party in the coming elections, given this is in many ways a pretty fragile alliance.

-Natalie, what's your what's your social media?
+Natalie, what's your social media?

 How do people follow you and how do they follow your reporting over at the Washington Post?

-Yeah, so I'm on X, Natalie NATALIE underscore Allison, and I'm on the Washington Post, washingtonpost dot com dot You can search my name there and find my stories.
+You can search my name there and find my stories.

 She's got the MAGA beat over at the White House for the Washington Post.